Rodgers throws 4 TD passes, Packers defeat Bears 45-30

 The Packers are 23-5 against the Bears in games Rodgers had started.
 Rodgers yelled, “I still own you!” to the Soldier Field crowd after his fourth-quarter touchdown run in a 24-14 victory on Oct.
 17.

-Chicago’s Justin Fields went 18 of 33 for 224 yards with two touchdown passes, but he also threw two interceptions and lost a fumble.
-Jakeem Grant scored twice, including a 97-yard punt return.

-Jones scored a pair of touchdowns less than a minute apart to put the Packers ahead for good.
+Jones scored a pair of touchdowns a minute apart to put the Packers ahead for good.

-He capped the opening drive of the second half with a 3-yard run that gave Green Bay a 28-27 lead.
-On the Bears’ next series, Preston Smith sacked Justin Fields and forced a fumble that Rashan Gary recovered at Chicago’s 23-yard line.

 On the next play, Jones caught a pass from Rodgers at about the 13 and ran into the left corner of the end zone to make it 35-27.